filecoin-project/lotus/documentation/en/faqs.md

 interested in providing your own storage to the network, and do not want to produce blocks yourself, then the Lotus Node is all you need!

-The Lotus Storage Miner does everything you need for the registration of storage, and the production of new blocks.
-The Lotus Storage Miner communicates with the network by talking to a Lotus Node over the JSON-RPC API.
+The Lotus Miner does everything you need for the registration of storage, and the production of new blocks.
+The Lotus Miner communicates with the network by talking to a Lotus Node over the JSON-RPC API.

 ## Setting up a Lotus Node